asifpy/ParcelGate/README.md

 - RabbitMQ
 - Docker

-# Modular Architecture
+# Modular Monolith Architecture

-The application follows a modular architecture, allowing for better organization and scalability of code.
-Each component of the application, such as models, views, serializers, and tasks, is organized into separate modules or packages, promoting code reusability and maintainability.
+The application is built using a modular monolith architecture approach.
+While it is a monolithic application, it is structured in a modular way, allowing for better organization and separation of concerns within the codebase.
+Each module encapsulates related functionality, promoting code reusability and maintainability while still benefiting from the simplicity of a monolithic deployment.

 # Dockerized Flavor